Afferent Loop Syndrome

 What is afferent loop syndrome?

-Afferent loop syndrome is a problem that can occur after some kinds of stomach surgery.
+Afferent loop syndrome is a complication of several different types of stomach surgery.

 What causes afferent loop syndrome?

-After surgery, your bile and digestive fluids enter the afferent loop.
-The fluids
+After surgery, your bile and pancreatic digestive juices enter the afferent loop.

-flow toward the upper stomach.
-They need to pass through the anastomosis and then
+All these juices flow downstream and need to pass through the anastomosis and enter

 - Cancer that recurs and blocks the afferent loop